Millaa Millaa Falls cascading into a natural swimming hole surrounded by lush tropical rainforest in the Atherton Tablelands, Far North Queensland

 Josephine Falls

 Located in Wooroonooran National Park about 75 km south of Cairns, Josephine Falls is a multi-tiered cascade set at the foot of Queensland's highest mountain, Mount Bartle Frere (1,622 m).
-The falls feature natural rock slides that visitors can slide down into deep, cool pools — it's one of the most exhilarating natural swimming spots in the region.
+The falls feature natural rock slides that visitors can slide down into deep, cool pools — one of the most exhilarating natural swimming spots in the region.
 A 600-metre rainforest walking track leads from the car park to the swimming area.
-The rocks can be slippery, so take care.
-Swimming is at your own risk; check conditions, as the creek can rise rapidly after heavy rain.
+The rocks can be slippery; check conditions, as the creek can rise rapidly after heavy rain.

 Babinda Boulders

-Safety note: Babinda Boulders and Josephine Falls are freshwater swimming spots with no crocodile risk, but currents can be strong and water levels can rise rapidly after rain.
+⚠️ Safety: Babinda Boulders and Josephine Falls are freshwater swimming spots with no crocodile risk, but currents can be strong and water levels can rise rapidly after rain.
 Swim only in designated areas, heed all warning signs, and check conditions before entering the water.
-Devil's Pool at Babinda Boulders is extremely dangerous and swimming there is prohibited.
+Devil's Pool at Babinda Boulders is extremely dangerous — swimming there is prohibited.

 Other Notable Waterfalls

-The Tablelands region has many more waterfalls beyond the main circuit.
-Nandroya Falls is a dramatic 50-metre twin cascade reached via a longer rainforest hike (about 5.4 km return, roughly 2 hours) in Wooroonooran National Park — rewarding for bushwalkers.
-Mungalli Falls drops 75 metres within a wilderness retreat property south of Millaa Millaa, accessible for free with occasional platypus and glow worm sightings.
+Nandroya Falls — a dramatic 50-metre twin cascade reached via a longer rainforest hike (5.4 km return, roughly 2 hours) in Wooroonooran National Park.
+Rewarding for bushwalkers.
+Mungalli Falls drops 75 metres within a wilderness retreat property south of Millaa Millaa, accessible for free, with occasional platypus and glow worm sightings.
 Crystal Cascades, only 20 minutes from Cairns, offers a series of freshwater cascading falls and rock pools popular with locals.
 And Barron Falls (Din Din) — a 125-metre drop seen from the Kuranda Scenic Railway and Skyrail lookouts — is at its thundering best during the wet season.

 WaterfallFrom CairnsWalkSwimmingKey Feature